When Should You See a Neurologist for Headaches?

 A headache evaluation at Charis Neurology begins with a thorough clinical assessment focused on understanding the full picture of your symptoms.
 This may include:

-A detailed review of headache patterns, triggers, and medical history
+A detailed review of headache patterns, triggers, frequency, and medical history

 A comprehensive neurological examination